rails-decal/fa19-proj1-atd30/ANSWERS.md

 It creates a form of the class button medium that has a button that patches to the url capture_path with the parameter id: @pokemon.

 # Question 3: What would you name your own Pokemon?
+Oskeet

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+damage_path, it needed a parameter passed in that was a trainer id

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.